 Plating is controversial, as shown in this article I posted several years ago.
 We do not recommend this process because rings have to be re-plated every few years.
-Wedding rings should be enduring and not require maintenance like a car or vacuum cleaner.
+Wedding rings should be enduring, and not require maintenance like a car or vacuum cleaner.

 Silver is also an excellent choice for a two tone wedding ring.
-A two tone gold and silver wedding ring is going to be less expensive, and is especially appealing to those who like to wear gold and silver jewelry at the same time, or interchangeably.
+A mixed metal two tone gold and silver wedding ring is going to be less expensive, and is especially appealing to those who like to wear gold and silver jewelry at the same time, or interchangeably.

 In terms of whiteness, I don’t feel it is enough of an issue to sway a decision in any serious way.
 The deciding factor often comes down to budget and personal preference.

 TWO TONE ENGAGEMENT RINGS: FABRICATION

 12. Who Are The Makers of Your Two Tone Engagement Ring?

 Many jewelers won’t even raise this subject of how a ring or piece of jewelry is made.
 I, on the other hand, feel it’s very important to consider.
 American manufacturing means American jobs, and the maker movement is an important cultural phenomenon in America today.

 For some, the only consideration is price.
 Understandable...but given that the wedding ring is the one piece of jewelry that couples wear all the time, a little flexibility might be a good idea.